Laura Joyce Davis bw_profile.jpg

 CREATIVE DIRECTOR

-• 15-year advertising survivor with occasional writing awards
+• 15-year advertising survivor with occasional recognition

 • In-house writing experience from construction to insurance to tech